 This is an opportunity for you to:

-Working as part of this small and dynamic team, your duties and responsibilities will include, but not be limited to:
+Working as part of this collaborative team, your duties and responsibilities will include, but not be limited to:

 The Ideal Person

 To be successful in this role, you will be flexible, organised and resilient.
-The preferred candidate will have demonstrated experience within the management of programs, grants or contracts within either the APS or a relevant NGO at the EL1 equivalent level.
+The preferred candidate will have demonstrated experience as a high performing policy or program officer within either the APS or a relevant NGO at the EL1 equivalent level.
 Strong cultural awareness is paramount to your success in this role as well as working in alignment with NACCHO’s organisational values and vision.

 You will also have:

 - A background in public, social and/or health policy and/or programs

 - Effective problem-solving and analytical skills and sound judgement

 - A demonstrated collaborative approach to achieving shared goals and ability to lead a small team

 - Experience working in relevant government policy or programs